HardKoreG/chrome_extensions/Pleasant-Web/README.md

 - hide donation links, PayPal and such.
 - hide newsletter-boxes and email-signin areas on pages.
 - hide silverlight errors on pages(a bit old but still useful).
-- hide footer areas, this is the same as installing the footer web-extension so if you've install this one you can remove it.
+- hide footer areas, this is the same as installing the footer web-extension: https://addons.mozilla.org/en-GB/firefox/addon/unfooter/ - so if you've install this one you can remove it.

 <pre>
 Developer's HUB / Changelog